EfeAydinalp/THE_CUBE/README.md

 ### Usage:

 1. Connect the hardware as described in the [Hardware Setup](#hardware-setup) section.

+2. Open STM32CubeIDE, Do your configuration(if you are using STM32F407G-D1 I already uploaded .ioc file) create your mpu6050.c mpu6050.h files which you can find in Core section of this repo and set your main.c file.
+After did all these debug and run, if you did everything correct discovery board should get data from sensor, start filter it and start sending data with uart.

-2. Run the Python script:
+3. Run the Python script while Stm32cubeIDE still running(sending data with uart):
    ```bash
    python THE_CUBE.py
    ```
-3. The simulation window will open, displaying a cube whose orientation corresponds to the real-time data from the MPU6050 sensor.
+4. The simulation window will open, displaying a cube whose orientation corresponds to the real-time data from the MPU6050 sensor.

 ### Calibration and Filtering: